Samsung/ONE-vscode/infra/license/README.md

 ## Background

-Numerous kinds of Node packages are needed to build and use ONE-vscode but some packages may have unacceptable license for both ONE and ONE-vscode.
+Numerous kinds of Node packages are needed to build and use FOO-vscode but some packages may have unacceptable license for both FOO and FOO-vscode.
 Therefore we should review whether licenses of each package can be used or not.
 However, if we check all of them manually, we may mistake or miss something.
 To reduce such risk and labor, automatic license checker would be good solution.